hernan43/sram_percolator/README.md

   1. Install [Docker](https://docker.org) OR EVEN BETTER [Docker Desktop](https://www.docker.com/products/docker-desktop) on your platform of choice
   2. Install [Docker Compose](https://docs.docker.com/compose/install/)
         1. In my case, Docker Desktop came with compose already so I didn't have to do this.
   2. Git clone this repo
   3. There is a `docker-compose.yml` file in the repo.
 It does work out of the box but you will want to generate your own SECRET_KEY_BASE
         1.  `rake secret` is the easy way
   4. Run `docker-compose up`
-  5. Assuming it launched, you need to build the database
+    6. Assuming it launched, you need to build the database
            1. Open a bash shell on your web container `docker exec -it CONTAINER_ID /bin/bash`
-    2. You can get your container IDs by running `docker ps` - [docs](https://docs.docker.com/engine/reference/commandline/ps/)
+           2. You can get your container IDs by running  - [docs](https://docs.docker.com/engine/reference/commandline/ps/)
            3. Run `rake db:migrate` in your newly launched shell - it should run a bunch of DB junk
   6. By default the app will launch on port 3000.
         1. Go to http://HOSTNAME:3000 in your browser - ex. http://localhost:3000
   7. You will be prompted with a login page and sign up options
   8. This is still pretty RAW so you have to poke around yourself